 The Hospice NZ Grants programme, which provides all member hospices with the opportunity to purchase much needed equipment, directly supports hospices from the Far North to the deep South to continue their work, enabling people to live every moment in whatever way is important to them.
-More than $225,000 has been donated to date.
+More than $275,000 has been donated to date.

-2021 Grants Programme.
+2022 Grants Programme.

 Hospices around New Zealand have benefited from more than $30,000 in specialised equipment, thanks to the 2021 grants provided by the Harcourts Foundation and its supporting business owners.

-The 2021 grants have been allocated to:
+The 2022 grants have been allocated to:

-Hospice West Auckland ($2594) for one syringe driver and a lockbox;
+Hospice West Auckland, Auckland ($5,188.00) for two syringe drivers and lockboxes.

-Mercy Hospice, Auckland ($2594) for a syringe driver and lock box;
+Mercy Hospice, Auckland ($2,594.00) for one syringe driver and lockbox.

 In addition to the Hospice NZ Grants Programme, many Harcourts franchisees around the country work alongside their local hospices, both financially and through volunteer work.

 Harcourts Foundation ambassador, Emma Revell says Harcourts teams from around the country are humbled to be supporting New Zealand hospices.
 “Our Harcourts values are: People First, Doing the Right Thing, Being Courageous; and Fun and Laughter.
 We believe these align perfectly with Hospice NZ’s philosophy of helping people to live every moment in whatever way is important to them.”